 Subordinate: “No(, you did not).”

 Usage Note: At face value, it seems that the responder is replying politely.
-However, such a response, especially to a confrontational yes-no question would be conversely inflammatory and undoubtedly stir animosity.
+However, such a response, especially to a confrontational yes-no question would stir animosity.
 This is because a direct denial, even if the response is the truth, is not demonstrating the responsibility of fixing the perceived problem that the questioner is seeking.
-To stop confrontation, adding fuel to the fire is counterproductive.
-Ex.
-3 would be an appropriate use of いいえ whilst still being polite in this sort of circumstance.
+To stop confrontation, a response such as Ex.
+3 would be appropriate.

 No, that is not how you said (to do it), Chief.
 I was mistaken.
 I am terribly sorry.

 Sentence Note: Practically speaking, this response would not necessarily come to mind.
-A more expedient answer to the question that would still be polite would be Ex.
-4.
+A more expedient answer like Ex.
+4 may suffice.

 I’m sorry, was I incorrect?